Kikoku/web-integration-api-docs/source/includes/_events.md

 All of the above fields are `deprecated`, meaning they may be removed from the API at a later date.
 New integrations should not use any of the above fields and should instead rely on `startingPrice` or `finalPrice` for the correct vehicle pricing information.

+Please note that all of our prices are based on the available marketing context for the current vehicle.
+The same vehicle can be marketed in multiple contexts and display unique prices in those contexts.
+The API will always return the contextually appropriate price for the current vehicle.

 Field Key | Example Value | Field Format | Status
 -------------- | -------------- | -------------- | --------------